You are here: Home page > Science > Electron microscopes

 Transmission Electron microscope (TEM) Scanning Electron Microscope (SEM)

 Photo: 1) Studying a specimen with a transmission electron microscope.
 The electron gun is in the tall gray tube at the top.
-By courtesy of NASA Glenn Research Center.
+By courtesy of NASA Glenn Research Center and Internet Archive.
 2) A typical scanning electron microscope.
-The main microscope equipment is on the extreme left.
-You can see the image it produces on the two screens.
-By courtesy of NASA Langley Research Center.
+The main microscope equipment is in the center.
+You can see the image it produces on the screen on the left.
+By courtesy of NASA Langley Research Center and Internet Archive.

 Transmission electron microscopes (TEMs)